 Every dollar you put into your spending pile, put one in your savings pile.
 Only once you reach the full cash value of that thing you want to buy are you allowed to withdraw from your spending pile to buy it.

-The impressive part is that you will not only get that thing you want guilt-free, but you will also grow your savings.
+The impressive part is that you will not only get that thing you want guilt-free but also grow your savings.
 After a few times of doing this, look at your savings account and then those things you bought that are probably already starting to show their age.

 Which makes you feel more secure?
 Do this right, and you might turn into a super-saver.